 Cairn and West Highland White Terrier

 The Cairn and the West Highland White Terriers ("Westie') are considered together here because of the common origin of these two breeds.
 These rough coated working terriers hunted badger, otter and fox that lived in the rocky highlands or cairns on the West coast of Scotland.
 Working within the confines of rocky lairs was very different to working in soft earth.
-So the Cairn and Westie had to not only be especially game and fearless, they also had to be built so they could physically wriggle though passages between narrow rocky entrances, and also retreat backwards!
+So the Cairn and Westie had to not only be especially game and fearless, they also had to be built so they could physically wriggle though passages between narrow rocky entrances, and retreat backwards!

 History of the Cairn and Westie